✦ Updated for the 2026 ATAR cycle

 VCE · Calculated by VTAC

-• Best 4 study scores + 10% of a 5th or Language
+• Best 4 study scores (100% each) + 10% of your 5th and 10% of your 6th

-• Max aggregate is approximately 210
+• Maximum theoretical aggregate is approximately 220

-• VTAC converts aggregate to ATAR percentile
+• VTAC converts your aggregate to an ATAR percentile each December

 Queensland (QLD)